Home

 Objectives

-1. Acclimated to the use of a cadaver as a learning tool for health-science education
+Student will participate in the use of a cadaver as a learning tool for health science education.

-2. Explore the structure of and relationships of the muscles, tendons, bones and ligaments of the knee, ankle, shoulder and elbow
+Student will explore the structure and relationships of the muscles, bones, tendons and ligaments of the knee, ankle, shoulder and elbow.

 Standards Alignment